 The self-empowerment of LGBTQ+ youth stands as our ultimate goal.
 All youth have the right to a safe, secure, and nurturing environment in which they can maximize their full potential physically, socially, emotionally, spiritually, educationally, and culturally.

 These weekly therapeutic social support groups are the bread-and-butter of our PROUD Youth Program.
 Our South County PROUD Youth Group meets every Friday from 4:00 - 5:30 PM in our headquarter offices.
-Our North County PROUD Youth Group meets every second Tuesday of the month (beginning January 2018) from 3:30 - 5:00 PM in our Santa Maria satellite offices.
+Our North County PROUD Youth Group will begin to meet monthly once we open our brand new Santa Maria satellite office!
+Stay tuned for details.

-Pacific Pride Foundation's Youth Advocate Leadership Program (YALP) is a 10-week summer program in which Youth Advocate Leaders implement and co-lead Pacific Pride Foundation’s life skills-building summer program (90) Days of Summer—while actively mentored by our LGBTQ+ Program Manager.
-Youth Advocate Leaders are nominated based on their extraordinary advocacy work during the school year--usually via serving as leadership in their school's LGBTQ+ Club.
+Pacific Pride Foundation's Youth Advocate Leadership Program (YALP) is a 10-week summer program in which Youth Advocate Leaders implement and co-lead Pacific Pride Foundation’s life skills-building summer program (90) Days of Summer - while actively mentored by our LGBTQ+ Program Manager and Community Outreach Associate.
+Youth Advocate Leaders apply and are chosen based on their extraordinary advocacy work during the school year - usually via serving as leaders in their school's LGBTQ+ Club.

-Each Youth Advocate Leader is tasked with: contributing to (90) Days of Summer Group Norms, bringing 3 - 5 new youth to each meeting of (90) Days of Summer, designing a pre-/post-Summer survey for youth participants, leading each session of the (90) Days...
-Program, collaborating with their correlating Youth Advocate Leaders from North or South County, preparing a presentation for Youth Connect Conference--and committing to leadership of their school's LGBTQ+ Club for the following school year.
+Each Youth Advocate Leader is tasked with: contributing to (90) Days of Summer Group Norms, bringing 3-5 new youth to each meeting of (90) Days of Summer, designing a pre-/post-Summer survey for youth participants, leading each session of the (90) Days of Summer Program, collaborating with their correlating Youth Advocate Leaders from North or South County, preparing a presentation for Youth Connect Conference, and committing to leadership of their school's LGBTQ+ Club for the following school year.

-YALP runs from mid-June to mid-September—ending with our Youth Advocate Leaders planning and executing a Youth Connect Conference.
-This conference provides a bridge between (90) Days of Summer and the school year--gathering youth across Santa Barbara County together to educate about current identity terminologies in our LGBTQ+ Program Manager "queer alphabet soup," about how to start an LGBTQ+ Club, and about planning social justice events for the school year ahead.
+YALP runs from mid-June to mid-September, ending with our Youth Advocate Leaders planning and executing a Youth Connect Conference.
+This conference provides a bridge between (90) Days of Summer and the school year - gathering youth across Santa Barbara County together to educate about current identity terminologies in our LGBTQ+ "queer alphabet soup," about how to start an LGBTQ+ Club, and about planning social justice events for the school year ahead.